Bonnie Road Bridge Emergency Collision Repairs

 Project Description

-The Bonnie Road Underpass Bridge is a three-span continuous six (6) steel plate girder with composite concrete deck bridge with a total length of 42.07m (12.78m-18.5m-10.78m) that spans over Highway 101 in Meteghan, NS.
+The Bonnie Road Underpass is a three-span continuous six (6) steel plate girder bridge with a composite concrete deck measuring 42.07m (12.78m-18.5m-10.78m) in length that spans over Highway 101 in Meteghan, Nova Scotia.
 The four (4) southernmost girders in the center span were struck and significantly damaged by an excavator bucket on the flatbed of a truck travelling northbound at highway speeds.
-The damage on the girders beyond repair extended beyond the east pier and into the east side span.
+The damage to the girders beyond repair extended past the east pier and into the east side span.
 In addition, several of the intermediate steel diaphragms were also damaged beyond repair.

-Harbourside Engineering Consultants (HEC) were sole sourced by NSTIR to provide emergency services with respect to the repair of the bridge.
-HEC’s scope of work included the determination of the extents of repair, demolition design and phasing, detailed design of new bridge components as well as erection phasing.
+Harbourside Engineering Consultants (HEC) were sole sourced by the Nova Scotia Department of Transportation and Infrastructure Renewal to provide emergency services with respect to the repair of the bridge.
+HEC’s scope of work included the determination of the extents of repair, demolition design and phasing, detailed design of new bridge components, and erection phasing.
 The project manager/lead designer for the project was Robbie Fraser, P.Eng, while Wade Pottie, P.Eng., completed the demolition and erection phasing.

 Harbourside’s Role

-Harbourside developed a superstructure replacement scheme that minimized the amount of construction time and costs.
-The center span girders along with tributary deck were removed one by one (the girders and deck were cut short of the piers to maintain support for the side spans).
-A transverse distributor beam (designed by HEC) was then installed on the east side span to transversely distribute loads as a 2m section of each girder adjacent to the east pier was removed and replaced one at a time with new girder segments via new bolted field splices.
-Harbourside developed an innovative step by step stiffness analysis of all of the existing superstructure components to determine the final condition bridge vertical profile, and to properly camber the new girder segments ensuring proper field fit-up.
+Harbourside developed a superstructure replacement scheme that minimized construction time and costs.
+The center span girders, along with the tributary deck, were removed one by one (the girders and deck were cut short of the piers to maintain support for the side spans).
+A transverse distributor beam (designed by Harbourside Engineering) was then installed on the east side span to transversely distribute loads as a 2m section of each girder adjacent to the east pier was removed and replaced one at a time with new girder segments via new bolted field splices.
+Harbourside developed an innovative step-by-step stiffness analysis of all of the existing superstructure components to determine the final conditions of the bridge’s vertical profile, and to properly camber the new girder segments ensuring proper field fit-up.

 Unique Challenges